Deepakg1105/First-Year-Project/README.md

 <br><br>
 <b>Description</b><br>
-This was the simple and very easy project I created during my first year(in 2nd sem) of engineering for INSPARK, 2019.The project(program) is to Encrypt the data of any given file.
-Here the encryption means to make the content of file into unreadable form based which can be done by user through simply setting a pin/password.
+This is a simple and very easy project I created during my first year(in 2nd sem) of engineering for INSPARK, 2019.The project is to Encrypt the data of any given file.
+Here the encryption means to make the content of file into unreadable form which can be done through simply setting a pin/password.
 The user can decrypt the same file by entering the same pin.
+The project is also capable of some file operations like creating a new file to write into it, reading a file, modifying existing file, etc.
 <br><br>
 <b>Prerequisites</b><br>
 <li>Basic programming concepts.<br>